aws-samples/busy-engineers-document-bucket/instructions/docs/encryption-context.md

 * *When* is this data being used?
 * *Why* is this data being decrypted?

-### AWS KMS: Cryptography and Encryption Context
+### AWS KMS: KMS Operations and Encryption Context

 AWS KMS allows you to specify an encryption context on `kms:Encrypt`.
 If you do so, you must provide the exact same encryption context on `kms:Decrypt`, or the operation will fail.
 (The match is case-sensitive, and key-value pairs are compared in an order independent way.)

-Behind the scenes, KMS is cryptographically binding the Encryption Context to the key material you are `kms:Encrypt` or `kms:Decrypt`ing as _Additional Authenticated Data (AAD)_.
+Behind the scenes, KMS is cryptographically binding the encryption context to the key material you are `kms:Encrypt` or `kms:Decrypt`ing as _Additional Authenticated Data (AAD)_.
 In short, this is non-secret data that must be identical (not tampered-with or incomplete), or decryption fails.

 This feature defends against risks from ciphertexts being tampered with, modified, or replaced -- intentionally or unintentionally.
 It both defends against an attacker replacing one ciphertext with another as well as problems like operational events.